mikejacktzen/datzen/README.md

 #>      0        0.2        0.4       0.6       0.8         1
 ```

 I forgot about the wierd name of its inverse function too!
 Oh yeah... his ugly cousin, plogis.
-I know him as expit.
+I know him as `expit`.

 ``` r
 # ?expit